Comment planter et semer du persil en extérieur ? Conseils et astuces

 1- Work the earth to make it light

-2- Form furrows, spacing them 15cm apart
+2- Form grooves by spacing them 15cm

 3- Sow the seeds